Afrrcyn/compYear2/visualComputing/Polygons and Pixels.md

 ![[Pasted image 20230214135840.png|300]]

-So our mesh data structure has 3 lists, ==A list of all the nodes== in our data structure, ==a list of all the edges== in out data structure (edges are just defined by 2 vertices - so it indexes within the list of vertices) and thirdly we have a face list, then there's ==a list of faces==, each face is defined by a list of 3 edges (dealing with triangles).
+So our mesh data structure has 3 lists, ==A list of all the nodes== in our data structure, ==a list of all the edges== in our data structure (edges are just defined by 2 vertices - so it indexes within the list of vertices) and thirdly we have a face list, then there's ==a list of faces==, each face is defined by a list of 3 edges (dealing with triangles).

 ![[Pasted image 20230214141730.png|450]]